bebasid/bebasid/README.en.md

 ### Command-line interface (CLI)

-See [USAGE](https://github.com/bebasid/bebasid/blob/master/dev/readme/USAGE.md) for the CLI guidelines.
+See the [USAGE](https://github.com/bebasid/bebasid/blob/master/dev/readme/USAGE.md) for the CLI guidelines.

 ### Netflix

-To unblock Netflix, see [NETFLIX](https://github.com/bebasid/bebasid/blob/master/dev/readme/NETFLIX.md).
+To unblock Netflix, See the [NETFLIX](https://github.com/bebasid/bebasid/blob/master/dev/readme/NETFLIX.md).

 ## Contributing, Question and Request

-See [CONTRIBUTING](https://github.com/bebasid/bebasid/blob/master/CONTRIBUTING.md) for the contributing guidelines.
+Look [CONTRIBUTING](https://github.com/bebasid/bebasid/blob/master/CONTRIBUTING.md) for the contributing guidelines.

 If you have any request or bug report, please [open a new issue](https://github.com/bebasid/bebasid/issues/new/choose).